 Krystianna Johnson Teacher

-A Museum Educator at the Minnesota Children's Museum and a lab instructor and TA for Toy Product Design at the U of MN, Krystianna teaches classes and camps for Improv Parenting and is our event strategist.
+A former Museum Educator at the Minnesota Children's Museum and a lab instructor and TA for Toy Product Design at the U of MN, Krystianna teaches classes and camps for Improv Parenting and is our event strategist.

 Heather Meyer Teacher

 Heather Meyer is a playwright, improvisor and instructor of both.
 She been working in theatre and youth for 15 years.
 She also has worked with children of all abilities as volunteer with the Anne Carlsen Center.
 She writes for an international animated kids show.

 Jen Scott is a performer, teacher, playwright and sometime musician.
 She's taught at the Brave New Workshop Student Union since 2001, and also teaches regularly at Children’s Theatre Company, Park Square Theatre and Pillsbury House Theatre.
 As a performer, she's worked with HUGE Theater, Walking Shadow Theater Company, Four Humors, the Science Museum of Minnesota, and others.
 Jen is also the mom of two; her eldest, Oscar, is three and transforms into a sometimes nice, sometimes mean robot regularly.
 It just sort of depends on the day.